 A century and a half ago, Athens was a humble, forgotten city of about 8,000 people.
-Today one out of every three Greeks packs into this city of about four million.
+Today one out of every three Greeks packs into this city of more than three million.

-The major monuments of the Acropolis survive in remarkably good condition.
+The Parthenon and the other major monuments of the Acropolis have struggled to survive over the centuries.
 While the Persians, Ottomans, and British were cruel to the site in the past, the greatest dangers it faces now are acid rain and pollution.
-Ongoing restoration means that you might see some scaffolding — but even that can't take away from its greatness.
-I like to come late in the day, as the sun goes down, when the white Parthenon stone gleams a creamy golden brown.
+Consequently, a good share of the art treasures that once decorated the temples of the Acropolis have been removed from the site to enjoy the protective cover of nearby museums.
+And ongoing restoration means that you'll almost certainly see some scaffolding — but even that can't take away from the greatness of the Acropolis.
+I like to visit late in the day, as the sun goes down, when the white Parthenon stone gleams a creamy golden brown.

-For years, the Greeks have asked for the marbles back, and for years, the Brits have responded with claims that Greece can't give them a suitable home.
-And yet, now that this state-of-the-art facility is ready and waiting, it still seems unlikely that the marbles will be returned anytime soon.
-Britain is reluctant to give in, for fear of setting a precedent…and getting "me, too" notices from Italy, Egypt, Iran, Iraq, and all the other nations who'd like the missing pieces of their cultural heritage back.
-But even without the Marbles, this new museum captures the timeless splendor of ancient and modern Athens.
+For years, the Greeks have asked for the marbles back, and for years, the Brits have responded with claims that Greece couldn't give them a suitable home.
+And yet, even though this state-of-the-art facility has been ready and waiting for more than a decade now, it still seems unlikely that the marbles will be returned to Athens anytime soon.
+Britain is reluctant to give in, for fear of setting a precedent…and getting "us, too" notices from Italy, Egypt, Iran, Iraq, and all the other nations who'd like the missing pieces of their cultural heritage back.
+But even without all its marbles, this superb modern museum still captures the timeless splendor of ancient Athens.